Juval Scott Adjunct Professor of Law

 About

 Juval Scott is the Federal Public Defender for the Western District of Virginia.
-She currently teaches Criminal Procedure: Adjudication at the Washington and Lee University School of Law as a member of the adjunct faculty.
+She currently teaches the Fourth Amendment & Technology Seminar at Washington and Lee University School of Law as a member of the adjunct faculty.

 As Federal Public Defender, Scott oversees a 23-person staff of attorneys and administrative staff across offices in Charlottesville, Roanoke, and Abingdon, Virginia.
 She is responsible for effective representation of clients accused and convicted of crimes, including death penalty litigation and appellate advocacy.